1. [In traditional (non-Marxist) usage:] A person holding a subordinate position, such as a junior officer in the British army.

 [From the Russian word subbota, meaning “Saturday”.]
 Voluntary unpaid collective labor performed for the public good by communist-spirited workers on their own time (often Saturdays).
 Although “subbotnik” is the more common and more general term, sometimes similar events performed on Sundays were called “voskresniks”.
 The practice was initiated by Bolshevik railroad workers on the Moscow-Kazan Railway in April 1919.
 It was then popularized by the Communist Party, and the first nationwide subbotnik in Russia was held on May 1, 1920.
 Subbotniks were most commonly organized for cleaning public streets of refuse, maintaining parks and other public facilities, gathering recyclable materials, and performing numerous other public services.

 Lenin was pleased and excited by the development of subbotniks, and regarded them as early seeds of a future communist society based on free voluntary labor rather than on wage labor which must necessarily continue to characterize production overall during most of the socialist transition period from capitalism to communism.
-In the picture at the right, Lenin is one of the subbotnik volunteers carrying away a heavy log during the Kremlin area clean-up on May Day, 1920.
+In the picture at the left, Lenin is one of the subbotnik volunteers carrying away a heavy log during the Kremlin area clean-up on May Day, 1920.